Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 ## Can I manually subscribe/unsubscribe

 If auto subscribe is unwanted then this can be disabled during initialization.
 How this is done varies per version of NServiceBus.
-You then can explicitly subscribe and unsubscribe.
+You then can explicitly subscribe and unsubscribe via the bus instance.
+See [How to Publish/Subscribe to a Message](how-to-pub-sub) for an example.

 ## What happens when a subscriber uninstalls